ppconde/Computer-Vision/README.md

 * ObjTracking
 	- Tracks selected objects, by means of a ROI (region of interest), using the CamShift/MeanShift algorythm.
 	- Uses color as a basis for object identification.
+## Aula 10
+* TempMatch
+	- Attempts to match templates to features in an image or video file.
+	- Slow but more robust than simple matching, because it checks for scale.